Home Insurance in Spain for Expats

 Legal framework

 Home insurance in Spain is governed by Ley 50/1980 Articles 45–82 (general property and Seguros Multirriesgo).
-It is not legally mandatory for owner-occupiers, but Spanish mortgage law (Ley Hipotecaria) effectively requires buildings cover (continente) for any mortgaged property.
-Apartments in a Comunidad de Propietarios are also indirectly affected by Ley 49/1960 LPH which covers communal areas — buildings cover for the individual flat is still your own responsibility.
+It is not legally mandatory for owner-occupiers.
+Spanish mortgage law (Ley Hipotecaria) does effectively require buildings cover (continente) for any mortgaged property.
+Apartments in a Comunidad de Propietarios are also indirectly affected by Ley 49/1960 LPH, which covers communal areas.
+Buildings cover for the individual flat is still your own responsibility.

 Buildings vs contents — what each covers

-• Perimeter walls and outbuildings.
-Contenido (contents) covers everything that would fall out if you turned the property upside down — furniture
+Contenido (contents) covers everything that would fall out if you turned the property upside down:

 • Clothing

-• Jewellery (typically up to 20% of contents sum)
+• Jewellery (usually up to 20% of the contents sum)

-The most common error is to insure at market value instead of rebuild cost; rebuild cost is typically 50–70% of market value on the Costa Blanca because land value is excluded.
-Under-insuring triggers the proportional rule (regla proporcional) under Ley 50/1980 Article 30 which reduces every claim payment by the same proportion you under-insured.
+The most common error is to insure at market value instead of rebuild cost.
+Rebuild cost is typically 50–70% of market value on the Costa Blanca, because land value is excluded.
+Under-insuring triggers the proportional rule (regla proporcional) under Ley 50/1980 Article 30.
+This reduces every claim payment by the same proportion you under-insured.

 Extraordinary risks: the Consorcio

-hey are paid by the Consorcio de Compensación de Seguros, a public body funded by a small mandatory surcharge on every Spanish home and car policy.
-The Consorcio publishes a list of declared extraordinary events (e.g., DANA Valencia, October 2024) and pays directly to the insured — claim within seven days at consorseguros.es.
+Instead, they are paid by the Consorcio de Compensación de Seguros.
+This is a public body funded by a small charge added to every Spanish home and car policy.
+The Consorcio lists the events it has declared, such as the DANA Valencia floods of October 2024.
+It then pays the insured directly.
+Claim within seven days at consorseguros.es.

 Standard exclusions